-Urban fruit gleaning collects fruit that grows on neighborhood trees, and distributes it to local Food Banks for distribution benefiting those in need.
+Urban fruit gleaning volunteers collect fruit that grows on neighborhood trees and distributes it to local Food Banks for distribution benefiting those in need.

 April 13, 2010 This is great to read!
 As a city, Portland is taking another step toward lowering it’s carbon foot impact by offering a residential curbside pickup of food scraps to be composted.
 “Letters notifying participating households went out Friday.
 Starting the week of April 26, participants will receive a 2-gallon plastic bin for […]

 March 4, 2010 Now if this isn’t a waste: “According to the Agriculture Department, each year Americans toss than 25 percent, of all domestically produced food.
 A 2009 study showed that a quarter of U.S. water and 4 percent of U.S. oil consumption annually go into producing and distributing food that ultimately ends up […]